stevenwithaphd/stevenwithaphd.github.io/index.md

-# Securing the Intersection of Theory and Practice
+# The Intersection of Theory and Practice

 Welcome to the primary site of Dr. Steven Walton.